AdobeDocs/commerce-operations.en/help/configuration/cli/configure-cron-jobs.md

 >[!INFO]
 >
->All cron data is also written to the `cron_schedule` table in the Magento database.
+>All cron data is also written to the `cron_schedule` table in the Commerce database.
 The table provides a history of cron jobs, including:
 >
 >- Job ID and code
 >- Status